 - Haverford College's overall goal was to preserve the historic building in a way that also emphasized community and connection.

 - VT manufactured 39 primed doors.
-These doors featured 5-ply construction with SCLC cores (VT's 5508 door type) and plain-sliced walnut veneer doors with 5-ply construction and stave lumber cores (VT's 5507 door type).
+These doors featured 5-ply construction with SCLC cores and plain-sliced walnut veneer doors with 5-ply construction.

 During the fall of 2017, Haverford College opened a new Visual Culture, Arts,

 and Media (VCAM) facility located in one of the oldest buildings on campus.

 The “Old Gym," built in 1900, was reimagined as a flexible, creative hub for

 students, faculty, staff, and the wider community to make and interpret

 visual media.
 The juxtaposition of the historical exterior architecture and

 the modern interior elements provides a space that is both grounded and